jwodder/txtble/README.rst

    is the same as setting it to ``'None'``)

 ``row_border=False``
-   Whether to draw a horizontal rule between data rows
+   Whether to draw horizontal rules between data rows.  ``row_border`` may optionally be set to a ``BorderStyle`` instance to set the characters used for drawing the horizontal rules between data rows.

 ``row_fill=''``
    If the rows of a table differ in number of columns, cells are added to the